Reefwing-Software/Reefwing-AHRS/README.md

 Increasing beta (`GyroMeasError`) by about a factor of fifteen, the response time is reduced to ~2 seconds.
 We haven't noticed any reduction in solution accuracy with this reduced lag.
 This is essentially the I coefficient in a PID control sense; the bigger the feedback coefficient, the faster the solution converges, usually at the expense of accuracy.
 In any case, beta is the free parameter in the Madgwick filtering and fusion scheme.

+The Fusion Filter (Madgwick v2) operates similarly.
+The default gain is 0.5 but this results in a fair lag until the angle settles, increasing this to 7.5 provides significantly faster response.

 The default free parameters are set in the LSM9DS1 `begin()` method, so custom values need to be assigned after this and before the `update()` method is called in `loop()`.
 The available `LSM9DS1` class set free parameter methods are:

 ```c++